Human rights in Paraguay: Children's rights

 Paraguayan nationality is acquired by being born in Paraguay, or to citizens temporarily living abroad, or government employees serving abroad.
 A 2010 report by the UN Committee on the Rights of the Child complained that many children in Paraguay, however, are unregistered.

 Child abuse and neglect are widespread, as is child labor.
 The U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor reported 5 goods produced under such working conditions in Paraguay.
 These included the production of bricks, the quarrying of stone, the production of cotton and sugarcane as well as pornography.
 The National Commission to Prevent and Eradicate the Exploitation of Children, the Secretariat for Children and Adolescents (SNNA), and the Integral Adolescent Attention Service seek to protect children and adolescents from abuse.
 There are hostels, shelters, and children's homes and orphanages around the country.

 A major problem is the sexual exploitation of children, many of whom work as prostitutes.
 Adults who pimp out child prostitutes are punishable by up to eight years.
 For opposite-sex statutory rape, the maximum penalty is a fine; for same-sex statutory rape, a prison sentence.
 These laws are not vigorously enforced, however.

-The UN Human Rights Committee called on Paraguay in 2006 “to ensure respect for children's rights, including urgent steps to eradicate child labour.”
-An extensive 2010 report by the UN Committee on the Rights of the Child made a series of urgent proposals regarding the human rights of children in Paraguay, including calls for major improvement in official approaches to the abuse, sexual exploitation, and trafficking of children, in the prevention of child labour, and in children's access to health care, education, and proper nutrition.
+The UN Human Rights Committee called on Paraguay in 2006 “to ensure respect for children's rights, including urgent steps to eradicate child labor.”
+An extensive 2010 report by the UN Committee on the Rights of the Child made a series of urgent proposals regarding the human rights of children in Paraguay, including calls for major improvement in official approaches to the abuse, sexual exploitation, and trafficking of children, in the prevention of child labor, and in children's access to health care, education, and proper nutrition.
+In 2020, Paraguay made progress in combating the worst forms of child labor by implementing virtual training for labor inspectors, establishing a labor complaint hotline, involving Local Defense Councils for Children's Rights in investigations, and approving a national plan to counter trafficking in persons.
+Despite these efforts, children in Paraguay still face the worst forms of child labor, such as domestic servitude, human trafficking, debt bondage in cattle raising, dairy farms, and charcoal factories.

 Paraguay is a signatory of the 1980 Hague Convention on the Civil Aspects of International Child Abduction.